FTarfasse/quick-perf-wiki/JVM-annotations.md

   ```java
    @Xmx(value = 20, unit = AllocationUnit.MEGA_BYTE)
   ```
+### Fixing maximum heap size as a threshold test
+The principle of a *threshold test* is to compare a value in the current build to a threshold.
+If this value exceeds the threshold, the test will fail and were are alerted of a possible performance degradation.
+In this [paper](https://martinfowler.com/bliki/ThresholdTest.html), Martin Fowler gives the example of the amount of time taken by a test.
+When you set maximum heap size for a test, the test may fail one day because of an OutOfMemoryError.
+You may consider this as a performance issue or if not increase maximum heap size.
+So, fixing maximum heap size could be seen as a threshold test.
+A significant increase of heap allocation may also lead to a significant increase of the test time length because of garbage collection activity.
+So your build duration could increase, possibly alerting you of a significant increase of heap allocation for a test. [@CheckJvm](#CheckJvm) can help you to check that most of the test time is spent to garbage collect objects.

 ## @JvmOptions
 With this annotation, the test is executed in a specific JVM having the given JVM options.
 ### Parameters